-Externship opportunities are available for every student who wishes to participate in the program.
-Most of our students participate in the Clinical Externship Program.
+Externship opportunities are generally available for students who wish to participate in the program.
+Over 70 percent of CWSL students participate in the Clinical Externship Program.

-Full-time externships are encouraged as they provide the opportunity to take on actual lawyering responsibilities and challenges, resulting in the deepest learning experiences.
-Full-time externs are able to make the transition from law student to first year attorney during the externships.
+Students can participate in full-time or part-time externships.
+Externships provide the opportunity to take on actual lawyering responsibilities and challenges.
+This facilitates the transition from law student to first year attorney.

 Externship opportunities are almost unlimited.
-Students may extern in any type of office or area of law.
-Students may use the Program's pre-approved externship placements or self-initiate an externship in San Diego or anywhere in the world, adding a cultural experience to the hands-on learning opportunity.
-California Western students have externed in many countries in Asia, Europe, and South America.
+Students may apply to extern at the Program’s pre-approved placements or self-initiate an externship in San Diego or anywhere in the world.
+California Western students have externed in many countries in Asia, Europe, South Africa, and South America.

 - Develop the students' abilities to learn from experience and become thoughtful problem solvers